lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 System definition
 -----------------

-..  container:: justify

 Let us fill the *System definition* category of the input script:

 ..  code-block:: lammps

 # 2) System definition
 region simulation_box block -20 20 -20 20 -20 20
 create_box 2 simulation_box
 create_atoms 1 random 1500 341341 simulation_box
 create_atoms 2 random 100 127569 simulation_box

-..  container:: justify

 The first line, *region simulation_box (...)*, creates a region named *simulation_box* that is a block (i.e. a rectangular cuboid) that extends from -20 to 20 (no unit) along all 3 directions of space.

-..  container:: justify

 The second line, *create_box 2 simulation_box*, creates a simulation box based on the region *simulation_box* with *2* types of atoms.

-..  container:: justify

 The third line, *create_atoms (...)* creates 1500 atoms of type 1
 randomly within the region *simulation_box*.
 The integer *341341* is a seed that can be changed in order to create different initial conditions for the simulation.
 The fourth line creates 100 atoms of type 2.

-..  container:: justify

 If you run LAMMPS, you should see the following information in the terminal:

 ..  code-block:: bw